 Before the Realism movement, the fourth wall didn't exist.
 Asides and soliloquies were common and expected; actors weren't subtle about speaking to the audience.
 Elizabethan actors had to deal with overzealous audience members trying to join in with the action.

-We Bombed in New Haven is a two-act play that not only has no fourth wall but it's entire plot and theme is absolutely dependent on zig-zagging across that barrier so fast and so many times until no one - characters, actors and audience are quite sure what sort of play this is.
+We Bombed in New Haven is a two-act play that not only has no fourth wall, but its entire plot and theme is absolutely dependent on zig-zagging across that barrier so fast and so many times until no one - characters, actors, or audience - is quite sure what sort of play this is.
 Which should not be unexpected, as it was written by Joseph Heller and has more catches in it than his novel.
 It too revolves around World War II bombing missions - We are bombing Constantinople (not Istanbul) - and takes a sudden turn into the dark when one of the Characters is killed on a mission ... and afterwards ... no one can find his Actor!

 Noises Off is a play within a play that shows three performances of the same first act.
 It demolishes the fourth wall, with actors popping up from seats in the audience and throwing props off the front of the stage.
 At one point, when everyone is screwing up magnificently, Gary Lejeune gives up and addresses the audience directly, trying to explain what just happened, "In case any of you are out there thinking, 'My God!'"